Find Trade Colleges

 36% Freshmen Loans

-The total student population at James Madison University is 21,594, of which 19,727 students are undergraduates and of those, 18,420 are full-time.
+There are 19,727 undergraduates at JMU, of which 18,420 are full-time, and there are 21,594 students altogether.
 Students tend to stick around at JMU.
 The freshman retention rate is 91%.

 Around 86% of students who apply get accepted.
 Around 36% of accepted students are men, and 64% are women.

-Approximately 36% of the students who attend this school take out loans.
+36% of JMU students take out loans to afford college costs.
 The typical student loan amount is $9,063 a year.
 The student loan default rate of 0.8% means most graduates are not struggling to pay off their loans.

 Public Public vs. Private